- Advocacy Resource

 So for example on healthcare, a good question would be:

-An immigration question could be:
+An climate change question could be:

 Get staff contact while you’re there, and reach out to make sure the member knows you will be watching to make sure they follow through.